 Price – This is certainly the cheapest of all the recommendations I have made.
 Coming in at $27 per 25 pound bag, you are paying just over a dollar per pound.

 Healthy – The mixture is made, using a coarse enough material so as to promote positive dental wear.
 Kaytee makes the mixture using a compound of alfalfa, grains, seeds, vegetables, and fruits.
 Like the previous recommendation from Kaytee, this product also contains healthy antioxidants along with the above vitamin c.
 The variety within the food (the fruit and vegetables) helps create a more balanced diet that other whole foods tend to lack.
 For a full list of the ingredients feel free to check out the link here.

 Probiotics and Prebiotics – Fortunately, this product contains healthy probiotic cultures.
 Unfortunately, the cultures are not specified.
 Once again, if you are interested in learning more about probiotics and how they relate to your guinea pig check out this article here.

 One More Point

 Well, that wraps up my review of the best bulk guinea pig foods currently on the market.
-If you have any questions, or suggestions, please throw them up in the comments section.
-I love hearing what you guys have to say and I am more that happy to get back to you.
+If you have any questions or suggestions, please throw them up in the comments section.
+I love hearing what you guys have to say and I am more than happy to get back to you.
 Lastly, feel free to explore my website and tell me what you think!